Two days until the fight against Dave.

 “I think he likes me, and I know I like him, but he hasn’t put a tittle on our situation.”
 She explained.

-So it’s one of those relationships.
-I bet the guy she’s talking about is one of the most popular guys in school, and he’s probably pretending to be a ‘player’ so he looks cool.
+So it was one of those relationships.
+I bet that guy was one of the most popular guys in their school, and he was probably pretending to be a ‘player’ so he looked cool.

 “I think you should talk to him about it, and if he tries to avoid it, threaten to stop the friendship or whatever it is.”
-I told her, hoping that he likes her enough to do whatever she wants.
+I told her, hoping that he liked her enough to do whatever she wanted.

 “What if he doesn’t care and moves on to a new girl?”
-She whispered, probably imagining how it would go down.
+She whispered, probably imagining how that would go down.

 “If he doesn’t care, he’s not worth it.”
-Was all I said, and the determination in her eyes was enough to tell me that I had given her the right advice.
+I stated simply, and the determination in her eyes was enough to tell me that I had given her the right advice.

 “Okay enough about me.
 Do you have a boyfriend?”
 She asked, changing the subject.

 My heart dropped at the question.
-I knew she’d ask this but I still wasn’t prepared.
+I knew she’d ask but I still wasn’t prepared.

 “Not really.”
 I replied, looking down at my milkshake.